 Behind him, Lady Descoteaux just sat upon her velvet couch.
 He could barely make out the sound of her wine glass clinking back upon the table.
 “Is there something the matter?” she asked.

-Ethan was quiet for an agonizing moment as he weighed the value in asking the question writhing through his skull.
+Ethan was quiet for an agonizing moment.
 “You’re really going to let me go?” he finally asked.

 He stood, thinking, trying to balance the scales in his mind.
 He knew that if he allowed reason to carry him another step down the hall he would never get another chance.